 World War, 1939-1945 -- War work -- American Friends Service Committee

-Found in 5 Collections and/or Records:
+Found in 7 Collections and/or Records:

-This collection contains the papers of Marlis Gildemeister, a graduate of Haverford College's master's program in Relief & Restoration program and a volunteer with American Friends Service Committee in Austria after World War II.
+This collection contains the papers of Marlis Gildemeister, a graduate of Haverford College's master's program in Relief & Restoration and a volunteer with American Friends Service Committee in Austria after World War II.
 The materials in this collection span the years 1946 to 2007, and are mostly related to relief work and aid to refugees in the turmoil following the second world war.
 Some of the materials are in German.

 This collection contains the papers of the Young Friends Movement, dating between 1916 and 1997.
-Included in the collection are materials published by the Young Friends, including their montly newspaper "The Quake," correspondance between members, and the papers of Clarence Pickett, the former secretary of the Young Friends Movement and executive secretary of the American Friends Service Committee, both relating to his time with the Young Friends and his time with the AFSC.
+Included in the collection are materials published by the Young Friends, including their montly newspaper "The Quake," correspondence between members, and the papers of Clarence Pickett, the former secretary of the Young Friends Movement and executive secretary of the American Friends Service Committee, both relating to his time with the Young Friends and his time with the AFSC.